GJKrupa/scaleway-k8s-lab/README.md

 This project installs a Kubernetes cluster using kubadm and Helm that includes an Ingress and Letsencrypt certificates but not much else.

 This cluster is not production ready and is intended for cloud labs.
-It includes only a single master/API server and any number of worker nodes.
+It includes only a single master/API server and any number of worker nodes as well as persistent storage using Rook and Ceph.

 Running the script again will wipe and reset the cluster.